 - Electromyography (EMG).
 Your doctor may order an EMG to rule out nerve compression.
 Many nerves travel around the elbow, and the symptoms of nerve compression are similar to those of tennis elbow.

 Rest.
 The first step toward recovery is to give your arm proper rest.
-This means that you will have to stop participation in sports or heavy work activities for several weeks.
+This means that you will have to stop or decrease participation in sports, heavy work activities, and other activities that cause painful symptoms for several weeks.

 Physical therapy.
 Specific exercises are helpful for strengthening the muscles of the forearm.
 Your therapist may also perform ultrasound, ice massage, or muscle-stimulating techniques to improve muscle healing.